yalmoumani/graduationProject/README.md

 Installation
 -----------------------
-In order to download:
+In order to download follow the steps belows:

 For Laravel
 -

-$cd lms
+cd lms

-$composer install
+composer install

-$php artisan migrate
+php artisan migrate

-$php artisan db:seed
+php artisan db:seed

 For React
 -